1 Week Program (Including: 3 days in Algonquin Park)

 We will be at Whitefish Lake Campgrounds; All sleeping bags and camping gear will be provided.
 No camping experience is required.

-Bus transportation provided by a third party bus provider will pick us up and drop us off on-site at 25 Toronto Street.
+Bus transportation provided by a third party charter school bus provider will pick us up and drop us off on-site at 25 Toronto Street.

 Outhouses and running water are available within walking distance to our sleeping accommodations, but there are no showers.
 It is expected that everyone is going to get dirty and that’s okay!